mrobertsonris/EmailThreatHunting/README.md

 Sublime provides a robust platform for identifying, investigating, and remediating these threats with precision and efficiency.
 Its powerful query language and seamless integration with email platforms make it an invaluable tool for security teams looking to enhance their threat hunting capabilities.

+Plugging in Sublime will enhance your ability to detect malicious messages.
+It provides a comprehensive analysis that includes organizational context, history, and behavioral baselines—features that the EML Analyzer does not offer.

+This includes a 30-day historical data ingestion, combined with the 14-day trial, effectively giving you a 44-day window to understand how the environment would operate with Sublime integrated.

+More importantly, for the purpose of this workshop—and for us as practitioners in general—Sublime offers a free managed tier that supports up to 100 user mailboxes.
+If your organization has fewer than 100 mailboxes, great!
+If it’s larger, consider continuing after the trial with a representative sample of your most critical mailboxes.

-By the end of this workshop, you'll learn how to set up Sublime with your email providers and develop practical skills to proactively identify and respond to email threats.
+By the end of this workshop, you'll learn how to use Sublime's Message Query Language (MQL) and develop practical skills to proactively identify and respond to email threats.

 ---

-## Sublime Email Analyzer
+## Sublime Email Analyzer -- (No Installation Required)

 **EML Analyzer [here](https://analyzer.sublime.security/).**